xansec/picoCTF/README.md

     assigned `inst_1` but submits `flag_2`, then whomever has `inst_2` shared their flag.
 There may be legitimate reasons for flag sharing, but in many competitions it is indicative of cheating.
-  + Instances are generated from _template_.
+  + Instances are generated from a _template_.
 Think of it like templating in a web framework.
 For example, a buffer overflow problem may template the specific buffer size so a solution for `inst_i` will not work for `inst_j`.